K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 - a)	if in writing and delivered in person or by courier, on the date it is delivered;
 - b)	if sent by registered or certified mail or equivalent, on the date that mail is delivered; and
-- c)	if sent by electronic messaging system including email, on the date that electronic message is acknowledged by the recipient, unless the date of delivery or that receipt, as applicable, is not a Business Day or that notice is delivered, received or acknowledged, as applicable, after 5pm local time in London on a Business Day, in which case that notice shall be deemed given and effective on the first following day that is a Business Day.
+- c)	if sent by electronic messaging system including email, on the date that electronic message is acknowledged by the recipient, unless the date of delivery or that receipt, as applicable, is not a Business Day or that notice is delivered, received or acknowledged, as applicable, after 5pm local time in Québec on a Business Day, in which case that notice shall be deemed given and effective on the first following day that is a Business Day.

 ## 34. Complaints
 All formal complaints by the Client relating to the services provided by the Manager under this Agreement should in the first instance be made in writing to the compliance officer of the Manager.
 Subsequently, the Client may have a right to complain directly to the Financial Ombudsman Service.
-A copy of the Manager’s complaints management policy is available on request and will otherwise be provided in accordance with the FCA Rules.
+A copy of the Manager’s complaints management policy is available on request and will otherwise be provided in accordance with the AMF Rules.

 ## 35. Compensation
 The Client may be entitled to compensation from the Financial Services Compensation Scheme if the Manager cannot meet its obligations.
 This depends on the type of business and the circumstances of the claim.
 Generally, a professional client will not be eligible for compensation.